-Proposers requesting Technology Investment Agreements (TIA) awarded under 10 U.S.C.§ 4021 must include the completed form indicated below.
-This requirement only applies only to those who expect to receive a TIA as their ultimate award instrument.
+Proposers requesting an Other Transaction for Research (OT-R) awarded under 10 U.S.C.§ 4021 must include the completed form indicated below.

 The National Defense Authorization Act (NDAA) for FY 2019, Section 1286, directs the Secretary of Defense to protect intellectual property, controlled information, key personnel, and information about critical technologies relevant to national security and limit undue influence, including foreign talent programs by countries that desire to exploit United States' technology within the DoD research, science and technology, and innovation enterprise.
 This requirement is necessary for all research and research-related educational activities.
 The DoD is using the form below to collect the necessary information to satisfy these requirements.